Table of Contents

 “We roll out new products and designs on our website 1-3 times a month and send new inventory to ShipBob each week.
 It’s really easy to create new SKUs and restock existing ones using ShipBob’s technology, which is especially important with high inventory turnover.”

 Carl Protsch, Co-Founder of FLEO

 Warehouse management in one facility to the next is possible by providing a consistent experience to all customers in all locations.

-Our WMS also acts as a control center to compile all distribution metrics, including fulfillment performance and shipping insights, across all elements of our fulfillment centers.
+Our WMS also acts as a control centre to compile all distribution metrics, including fulfilment performance and shipping insights, across all elements of our fulfilment centers.

 Our WMS connects with our best-in-class merchant dashboard, so you can view insights related to:

 - How many orders per hour a picker can pick

 - How long it takes to receive, count, and stow new inventory that arrive

 - How many and which orders can’t be fulfilled because of inadequate stock levels